How is the information about psychiatric drugs on this page different from what’s provided by other online resources, and why should I read it?

 Z-drugs are psychoactive chemicals that act on the brain in a variety of ways.
 It is common for popular medical websites, news media, non-profit organizations, and even medical professionals to make claims that Z-drugs “target only a certain type of GABA receptor” and “certain centers in the brain” to create drowsiness.

 Z-drugs certainly do affect GABA receptors, but this is only part of what they do, and the research is in fact unclear about exactly how these drugs affect wakefulness.
 Indeed, the FDA and pharmaceutical manufacturers have developed medically definitive descriptions of the mechanisms of action for every Z-drug that is approved for use in the United States.
 These can normally be found in the “Clinical Pharmacology” section of the official drug label.
-(Instructions and links for obtaining and understanding drug labels can be found in “The Withdrawal Project's Guide to the FDA-approved Drug Labels”.)
+(Instructions and links for obtaining and understanding drug labels can be found in “The Inner Compass Initiative's Guide to the FDA-approved Drug Labels”.)
 According to these explanations, the biological mechanisms by which any Z-drugs might help some people sleep are “hypothesized” or “unknown”.

 It is known that, in part, Z-drugs interact with gamma-aminobutyric acid receptors (GABA receptors) in human neurons.
 GABA is a neurotransmitter or chemical messenger that plays key roles in the basic internal communication systems of the human brain and body.
 GABA’s main role seems to be inhibitory: It often influences neurons that it contacts to slow down or stop firing.
 Since Z-drugs interact with some of the same receptors that GABA does, it is hypothesized that Z-drugs amplify some of GABA’s inhibitory effects to create sedation.
 However, it is important to note that GABA’s main activity is precisely to alter the activities of every other neurotransmitter in the human brain and body, including dopamine, serotonin, adrenaline etc. These latter neurotransmitters are in turn involved in everything from moods and cognitive function to motor control and the operation of vital organs.
 Consequently, once a Z-drug has begun to amplify some of the activities of GABA, understanding all of the resulting effects and side effects in the body and brain, and exactly how sedation is produced along the way, is beyond our current level of scientific understanding.